confluentinc/mongodb-cflt-gcp-genai-quickstart/README.md

 2. **MongoDB Atlas:** Enables efficient, scalable, and real-time semantic matching of user queries against high-dimensional embeddings to deliver relevant results in the chatbot and document indexing workflows.

-3. **Anthropic Claude:** Used for both summarization and generating responses in natural language.
+3. **Google Gemini:** Used for both summarisation and generating responses in natural language.

 ## Requirements